pontem-network/aptos-core/developer-docs-site/docs/nodes/indexer-fullnode.md

 To run an indexer fullnode, these are the steps in summary:

 1. Make sure that you have all the required tools and packages described below in this document.
-2. Follow the [method #1 of setting up a public fullnode by using the source code](full-node/fullnode-source-code-or-docker/#method-1-building-and-running-from-source) and prepare the setup, but **do not run** the `cargo run -p aptos-node --release -- -f ./fullnode.yaml` command yet.
+2. Follow the [method #1 of setting up a public fullnode by using the source code](full-node/fullnode-source-code-or-docker/#method-1-building-and-running-from-source) and prepare the setup, but **do not run** the `cargo run -p pont-node --release -- -f ./fullnode.yaml` command yet.
 :::danger Docker not supported
 Docker is not yet supported for indexer fullnode.
 In the above step 2, use only the source code method.
 :::